 Flour: You will need 1 cup of all-purpose flour for the base of the crust.

-Baking powder: Use 1/4 teaspoon of baking powder to get the crust to rise and become puffy as it bakes.
+Baking powder: Use ¼ teaspoon of baking powder to get the crust to rise as it bakes.

-Salt: Adding in 1/4 teaspoon of salt will enhance the flavors in this recipe well.
+Salt: Adding in ¼ teaspoon of salt will balance all the flavors in this recipe well.

-Sugar: 1/2 cup of granulated sugar will make the tart nice and sweet.
+Sugar: Using ½ cup of granulated sugar will help the tart taste nice and sweet.

-Pears: You will want or need about 3-4 fresh pears.
-I think that Bosc or Barlett pears work best.
+Pears: You will need about 3-4 fresh pears.
+I think that Bosc or Bartlett pears work best, but you can use what you have on hand or kind you love the best.

-Cinnamon sugar: Use some cinnamon sugar for sprinkling over the tart before baking. this really makes it taste warm and inviting.
+Cinnamon sugar: Use some cinnamon sugar for sprinkling over the tart before baking.
+This helps makes it taste warm and inviting.

-Lemon juice: Use 1 tablespoon of fresh lemon juice to make the glaze taste fresh.
+Lemon juice: Use 1 tablespoon of fresh lemon juice to give the glaze a fresh citrus taste.

-Almonds: If desired you can sprinkle some almond slices over the top of your tart.
+Almonds: If desired, you can sprinkle some almond slices over the top of your tart.
+They add a nice bit of crunchy texture that makes for an extra delicious dish.

 How to Make Easy Pear Tart

-Coat a 9- to 10-inch tart pan with removable bottom with cooking spray and set aside.
+To start, get the oven preheating to 350°F. Then, coat a 9- to 10-inch tart pan (with a removable bottom) with cooking spray and set it aside.

-Using an electric mixer, beat the butter and 1/2 cup sugar in a large bowl until light and fluffy; beat in the egg and almond extract. {Try not to leave out the almond extract- it adds such a nice, subtle flavor that really adds so much to this dessert!}
+In a separate large bowl, using an electric mixer, beat the butter and ½ cup sugar until light and fluffy; then beat in the egg and almond extract.
+Try not to leave out the almond extract- it adds such a nice, subtle flavor that really adds so much to this dessert.

-Reduce the mixer speed to medium and gradually add the flour mixture, mixing until fully incorporated (the dough will be very soft).
+After that, reduce the mixer speed to medium and gradually add in the flour, mixing until fully incorporated (the dough will be very soft).

 Using a small spatula, spread the dough evenly into the bottom and up the sides of the tart pan.
 If you are using a tart pan, there’s no need to try and shape the dough at all.
 It puffs up while baking, so I have a feeling any shaping you’d do would be lost.